 1. Marriage (The Presumption)

-By signing this document, both parents agree under oath that the man is the legal father.
-Warning: Signing the DH-511 is a serious legal act.
-It has the same force as a court judgment.
-Once signed, you generally only have 60 days to rescind (cancel) the acknowledgment.
-After that window closes, overturning it is extremely difficult and requires proving fraud or extreme duress.
+Important: The DH-511 carries the same legal force as a court judgment.
+Once signed, parents generally have only 60 days to rescind the acknowledgment.
+After that window closes, overturning it requires proving fraud, duress, or material mistake of fact.

 3. Court Order (Judicial Paternity)